bloomsburyai/cape-frontend/deployment/api_documentation/includes/_answers.md

 text | "The sky is blue" | Optional inline text to be treated as a temporary document with id 'Inline Text' threshold | low | The minimum confidence of answers to return.
 Can be one of 'veryhigh', 'high', 'medium', 'low', 'verylow'. documentIds | document_1, document_2 or ["document_1","document_2"] | A json list or comma separated list of document ids to search within for answers.
-By default searches all documents. sourceType | document | Whether to search documents, saved replies or both.
+By default searches all documents. sourceType | document | What type to read to answer documents, if 'document' only read documents, if 'saved_reply' only read annotations and saved replies, if 'all' read both types.
 Can be one of 'document', 'saved_reply' or 'all'.
 Default: 'all'. speedOrAccuracy | speed | Prioritise speed or accuracy in answers.
 Can be one of 'speed', 'accuracy' or 'balanced'.
 Default: 'balanced'. numberOfItems | 5 | The number of answers to return.
 Default: 1. offset | 0 | The starting index for the list of answers.
 If this value is '2', and 'numberOfItems' is '5', then answers 2 to 5 will be returned.
 Default: 0.